zehzhang/MindreaderNet-Mr.-Net-/README.md

 We train our model on a single Titan Xp with batch size set to 4.
 You can specify your own batch size by setting ```--batch_size your_batch_size```.
 Also, the code supports multi-gpu training by setting your own `--num_gpu` (we haven't tested it thoroughly).

-When training the model, make sure you specify `--softArgmax` so that the soft verson of what→where validation is used in order to have the gradients backpropagate properly.
+When training the model, make sure you specify `--softArgmax` so that the soft version of what→where validation is used in order to have the gradients backpropagate properly.
 More detains can be found in Section 3.2 of our [paper](https://arxiv.org/pdf/1910.14260.pdf).

 `--where_help_inside` and `--what_help_inside` tell the model whether to use the where→what validation or what→where validation respectively.